TheDammedGamer/DiscogsPS/readme.md

 #If necessary istall the PlatyPs module
 Install-Module PlatyPS
 Import-Module PlatyPS
-Import-Module .\${PLASTER_PARAM_ModuleName}.psd1 -Force
+Import-Module .\DiscogsPS.psd1 -Force

 Update-MarkdownHelp .\docs
 ```
+---
 ## To Do

+### Module Wide
+1. Roll URI arguments into a Generic Function
+2. Add More Commands
+3. Add Examples to Readme.md
+4. Write-out the docs for each command
+5. Add Help URI element to each cmdlet binding `HelpURI=<URI>,` that send the user to a the markdown page
+6. Add `[OutputType([<Type>])]`
+7. Replace the C++ tyle of creating new objects `[ObjectName]::new(Arguments)` with New-Object Statments for Better Visability
+5. Push to Github

+### Individual Commands
+- `Get-DiscogsPSArtistReleases`
+    1. Add Intelligent Error handeling as per API Docs
+    1. Implement Pagination for the Results of the API Call
+    2. Add Intelligent Error handeling as per API Docs
+- `Get-DiscogsPSArtist`
+    1. Add Intelligent Error handeling as per API Docs
+- `Get-DiscogsPSRelease`
+    1. Add Intelligent Error handeling as per API Docs
+    2. Replace the switch statement and instead use a validate set attribute `[ValidateSet("Low", "Average", "High")]`         [See here](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_advanced_parameters?view=powershell-6#validateset-attribute)
+    3. Implement a DiscogsRelease object to return
+- `Search-DiscogsPSDatabase`
+    1. Add Intelligent Error handeling as per API Docs
+    2. Update this command to add URI Handling
+    3. Check For Pagination and Get All Pages
+- `Get-DiscogsPSReleaseRating`
+    1. Add Intelligent Error handeling as per API Docs
+    1. Implement a DiscogsRelease object and add pipeline input
+- `Get-DiscogsPSMaster`
+    1. Add Intelligent Error handeling as per API Docs
+    2. Implement a DiscogsMaster Objects and return this object
+- `new`
+    1. df
+---
 # License

 ### MIT License

 Copyright (c) 2018 Liam Townsend

-Permission is hereby granted, free of charge, to any person obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
-in the Software without restriction, including without limitation the rights
-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-copies of the Software, and to permit persons to whom the Software is
-furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all
-copies or substantial portions of the Software.
+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
-IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE
-AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
-LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
-OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-SOFTWARE.